icewolfz/jiMUD/docs/codeeditor.md

 ### General

 - `Max recent items` max number of items to store in recent list
-- `Remember open files on reload` remember open files when editor reopened
+- `Remember opened files on reload` remember opened files when editor was last closed and reopen them
 - `Use native icons in tabs` use the native icon associated with file type set in OS
 - `Enable spellchecking when possible` detect spelling errors when possible
 - `Enable remote caching` cache remote file names linked to local files in {data}/editor/ folder, each local file will have a file linked to it to store remote data associated with local file